-Throughout the Autumn and Winter 2018, the HERU will be undertaking technical trials at UK sites, ahead of a move to the mass market.
+The HERU is currently undertaking technical trials at UK sites, ahead of a move to the mass market.
 This latter development is being further accelerated in partnership with the UK’s Manufacturing Technology Centre.
 The trials are also supported by BAXI, Worcestershire County Council, Wychavon District Council and Rugby Borough Council.

 Compared to traditional waste collections, the HERU had:

 68% less global warming impact than co-mingled collections; and